ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 ##### Notification mechanism details:

-* Suggested notification mechanism binding:  HTTP-GET or HTTP-POST of name-value pairs (see Appendix A, “Binding of PENS Message to a URI”).
+* Suggested notification mechanism binding:  HTTP-GET or HTTP-POST of name-value pairs (see Appendix A, "Binding of PENS Message to a URI").

 >NOTE:
->According to RFC 2616 (June 1999), section 3.2.1, “The HTTP protocol does not
+>According to RFC 2616 (June 1999), section 3.2.1, "The HTTP protocol does not
 >place any a priori limit on the length of a URI.
 Servers MUST be able to
 >handle the URI of any resource they serve, and SHOULD be able to handle URIs
 >of unbounded length if they provide GET-based forms that could generate such
 >URIs.
 A server SHOULD return 414 (Request-URI Too Long) status if a URI is
 >longer than the server can handle.
 (Servers should be cautious about
 >depending on URI lengths above 255 bytes, because some older client or proxy
->implementations may not properly support these lengths.)”
+>implementations may not properly support these lengths.)"
 Also see RFC 2817,
 >Upgrading to TLS within HTTP/1.1, as an update to RFC 2616.
 >The definitive reference for HTTP-GET and HTTP-POST is:
 ><http://www.w3.org/Protocols/Overview.html>

 * Notification modes: can be server-to-server, or server via browser window to server (HTTP-GET only).
-* Responsibilities of sender:  The content source (herein referred to as the “Client”) shall arrange for the content package to be made available on a staging server.
+* Responsibilities of sender: The content source (herein referred to as the "Client") shall arrange for the content package to be made available on a staging server.
 The Client shall be capable of specifying a URI that uses HTTP, or HTTPS (secure HTTP) protocols.
 The Client may optionally support specifying FTP and FTPS (secure FTP) protocols and the related access credentials.